Nag9844/Ingress-setup-in-a-kubernetes/k8s/README.md

-Kubernetes Ingress Setup and Rate Limiting on Minikube Objective
+Kubernetes Ingress Setup and Rate Limiting on Minikube

 This guide will walk you through setting up Ingress routing and implementing rate limiting in a Kubernetes environment using Minikube.
 You will deploy two sample web applications (app1 and app2), expose them via services, set up routing using NGINX Ingress, and configure custom rate limiting.

 1. Setup Minikube Kubernetes Environment
-Step 1: Install Minikube
+Install Minikube
 If you haven't installed Minikube yet, follow the installation instructions from the official documentation.
 Once installed, start Minikube: minikube start
 This will set up a local Kubernetes cluster using Minikube.
 Once it's up, check the status: kubectl get nodes
 You should see a node with the Ready status.

 2. Deploy Web Applications
-Step 2: Create Deployments for app1 and app2
+Create Deployments for app1 and app2
 Create two deployments for app1 and app2.
 Below are the YAML files for both applications. app1-deployment.yaml
 apiVersion: apps/v1